 “For a compact kitchen, factor tall cabinetry into your design to make the most of your walls for storage.
 Deeper work surfaces will also generate a lot more space for prepping or displaying items, plus it offers greater storage potential – look at increasing the size by an extra 10cm, floor space permitting.”

 If you’re tired of the family dispersing into their own room, then this is a great way to tempt them back into the family kitchen.
-It doesn’t matter if you have a small kitchen - there are various seating options to choose from.
+It doesn’t matter if you have a small kitchen.
+There are various seating options to choose from.
 Anything from an L-shaped sofa to a giant bean bag or cushioned bar stools could do the trick.
 Throw in some ambient lighting and your kitchen will become a more sociable and comfortable place to hang out.

 Plants, landscape art and natural tones can all help to transform what may have been just a functional kitchen into a family room.
 If you want to inspire more creativity in your family, then you could just include outdoor elements like plants, grapevines, fruit and butterflies or landscape art.
 Why not get the kids involved and try your hand at some leaf printing together?
-All you need is some brightly coloured paints, some leaves and a canvas.
+All you need is some brightly colored paints, some leaves, and a canvas.